JEK-III/writing/RDA_adoption_grant/proposal.md

 To ensure that Dash is fully complaint with recognized best practices, we intend to seek basic certification via the recommendations of the Repository Audit and Certification Working DSA-WDS Partnership Working Group.

 ## Nature of effort
-Following the recommendation of the working group, we intend to use one of the existing entry points to certification, the Data Seal of Approval self-assesment tool.
+Following the recommendation of the working group, we intend to use one of the existing entry points to certification: the Data Seal of Approval self-assesment tool.
 Based on preliminary review of the certification criteria, our expectation is that current systems and policies are already near compliance.
 Most of the effort will involve better documenting and formalizing current practices.
 This work will involve :
-1. reviewing the 16 DSA assessment guidelines to identify what documentation must be collected, what de-facto practices and policies must be documented, whether any major changes must be made.
+1. Reviewing the 16 DSA assessment guidelines to identify what documentation must be collected, what de-facto practices and policies must be documented, whether any major changes must be made.
-2. completing the online self-evaluation using the DSA tool and submitting for peer review.
+2. Completing the online self-evaluation using the DSA tool and submitting for peer review.
-3. making any changes recommended by the reviewers
+3. Making any changes recommended by the reviewers

 ## Impact / metric of success
 The major impact of this process will be to identify and address any deficiencies in our current practices.
 Formalizing and openly documenting policies and practices will make Dash easier for UC campus libraries and researchers to use.
 Librarians and researchers will also be reassured that their data is safe with us.
 A clear metric of success would be successful certification.
-A secondary metrics of impact might be increased data deposits following advertisement of the certification to the campus libraries or, ideally, adoption of Dash by additional UC campus libraries
+A secondary metrics of impact might be increased data deposits following advertisement of the certification to the campus libraries or, ideally, adoption of Dash by additional UC campus libraries.

 ## Milestones
-1. complete review of existing practices relative to guidelines to determine the full scope of effort required
+1. Review existing practices relative to guidelines to determine the full scope of effort required.
-2. submit self-assessment
+2. Complete and submit self-assessment.
-3. complete any changes required by peer review
+3. Complete any work suggested by peer reviewers.
-4. receive certification
+4. Recieve certification.

 # Adopting organization